panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Discussion of specific contributed experiences and this document in general should take place on the PANRG mailing list.

-## A Note for the Research Group

-(RFC Editor: please remove this section before publication)

-The editor and research group chairs are aware that the current version of this document is tilted toward transport-level Path Aware technologies, and would like to interact with other IETF  protocol communities who have experience with Path Aware technologies.

-It is worth looking at the Lessons Learned in {{LessonsLearned}} to see whether the Internet has changed in ways that would make some lessons less applicable for future protocol design.

-## A Note for the Editor

-(Remove after taking these actions)

-The to-do list for upcoming revisions includes

-- Confirm that the Summary of Lessons Learned makes sense and is complete, in consultation with the Research Group.

-- If the Research Group identifies technologies that provided lessons that aren't included in {{LessonsLearned}}, solicit contributions for those technologies.

-- Provide better context for {{LessonsLearned}}, to make sure that individual lessons aren't considered in isolation, and to distinguish between impediments to deployment and blockers for deployment.

 ## Architectural Guidance

 As background for understanding the Lessons Learned contained in this document, the reader is encouraged to become familiar with the Internet Architecture Board's documents on "What Makes for a Successful Protocol?" {{RFC5218}} and "Planning for Protocol Adoption and Subsequent Transitions" {{RFC8170}}.